eomielan/file-sync/frontend/README.md

 ### 2. Receive File

 On the "Receiver" page, enter the port, filename to save the file as, and file storage location.
 Click **Start Receiver** to initiate the download process.

+### 3. Upload to S3

+Go to the "Upload" page, select a file to upload, specify the S3 bucket name, and provide the file name to use in S3.
+Click **Upload File** to store the file in the specified S3 bucket.

+### 4. Download from S3

+Navigate to the "Download" page, enter the S3 bucket name and the file name to download.
+Click **Download File** to retrieve the file from S3 and save it to your local machine.

+## Additional Notes

+- The application uses **styled-components** for styling each component.
+- Ensure the backend server is running locally on port 8080, or update the proxy configuration if running on a different port.
+- The frontend communicates with the backend API endpoints located under `/file-transfer`.

+For backend details, see the [backend README](../backend/README.md).